 Living with Myotonic Dystrophy

-Dr. Spielberg introduced a ten minute video produced by MDF featuring individuals with myotonic dystrophy who described what it is like to live day-to-day with the disease, dealing with gastrointestinal symptoms that sometimes left them homebound or unable to eat, myotonia of the tongue and facial muscles that made it difficult for them to communicate, and cognitive symptoms that left one young woman wishing that she “were cleverer.”
+Dr. Spielberg introduced a ten minute video produced by Myotonic featuring individuals with myotonic dystrophy who described what it is like to live day-to-day with the disease, dealing with gastrointestinal symptoms that sometimes left them homebound or unable to eat, myotonia of the tongue and facial muscles that made it difficult for them to communicate, and cognitive symptoms that left one young woman wishing that she “were cleverer.”

 The video was followed by a short presentation by Dr. Sarah Clarke, a physician who self-diagnosed and then diagnosed both her young daughters, who are more severely affected.
 Dr. Clarke described the helplessness of knowing that she was gradually becoming more affected herself, leaving her husband, also a physician, to be the caretaker for the entire family.
 She wondered what would happen to their daughters when they were gone.

 Dr. Nicholas Johnson, Assistant Professor of Neurology, Pathology and Pediatrics at the University of Utah then gave an overview of myotonic dystrophy pathology and symptoms, and also provided a look at some new data from his group on the frequency of comorbidities.

 The first of the main meeting sessions explored “Real World Patient Data”—what we have learned from studies and surveys about what people affected by myotonic dystrophy view as their most burdensome symptoms and what therapeutic benefits they would value most highly, as well as what risks they were willing to tolerate for new therapies.